 You setup your Readerware Mobile database format in the desktop version.
 Select Preferences, then Mobile.
 You choose which fields to include in the mobile database.
 A default set of common fields is provided to get you started, but you have full control over which fields to include.
 You can also set maximum lengths for each field.
-So for example you could choose to include the product info field, but only take the first 200 maximum lengths for each field.
-So for example you could choose to include the product into field, but only take the first 200 hundred characters to conserve space.
+So for example you could choose to include the product info field, but only take the first 200 hundred characters to conserve space.